otpz/Interactive-rating-component/README.md

 # Interactive-rating-component
-Interactive rating component challanges in Frontend Mentor site This design is mobile friendly.
+Interactive rating component challanges in Frontend Mentor site.
+This design is mobile friendly.